DataDog/hiring-engineers/answers.md

 - [ ] Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

 Please include your fully instrumented app in your submission, as well.

+Datadog's agent will start recording events when Running the above application with `ddtrace-run`.
+Alternatively, Datadog provides a [Flask trace middleware](http://pypi.datadoghq.com/trace/docs/web_integrations.html#flask) that will automatically record and report traces.

+- [x] [Python App](python_script/apm_sample.py) - using the flask trace middleware

 ## Final Question: